roytang/blog/content/post/2018/12/gaming-backlogs.md

 Back during the [early days of gaming](/2018/12/ancient-pc-gaming/) (both PC and console), there weren't many game releases, and I had a lot of free time, so whenever I got a new game, I usually managed to play a fair amount of it.

 Ever since the advent of Steam and its constant sales, this has been a lot more challenging, especially since I have had much less time for gaming since I started working.
+The gaming industry has also grown exponentially since then, with many more high-quality "must play" releases per year.
 As a result, I've accumulated a signficant gaming collection and backlog, most of it on PC, but some on consoles too.

 ![](/uploads/2018/steam-backlog.png